powsybl/powsybl-core/time-series/time-series-api/README.md

 We can see that an uncompress data chunk is juste a double array and an offset.
 It defines values associated to instant of the time index from offset to offset + values.length.

-To compress the chunk using RLE compression (https://fr.wikipedia.org/wiki/Run-length_encoding)
+To compress the chunk using [RLE](https://fr.wikipedia.org/wiki/Run-length_encoding) compression:

 ```java
 DoubleDataChunk compressedChunk = chunk.tryToCompress();